-^c WEOG: Western Europe and others, including Australia, Canada, New Zealand and United States.
-Source: Information provided by the International Bureau.
+c.
+WEOG: Western Europe and others, including Australia, Canada, New Zealand and United States.

-55 As seen in the table above, more than half of the staff at the professional level and above come from the WEOG region (Western Europe and other, including Australia, Canada, New Zealand and United States).
-The same applies to the P 5 and above categories.
-While the Inspector was informed that progress had been made in recent years in achieving a more balanced geographical distribution of posts at P 5 level and above, she nevertheless is of the view that more should be done to improve geographical distribution of professional posts in the International Bureau.
-While she notes that geographical distribution is only one of the factors to be considered when recruiting new staff, she believes that it is an important criterion.

-56 The implementation of the following recommendation is expected to enhance geographical representation at the International Bureau.
+- 55. As can be seen from the table above, more than half of the staff at the professional level and above come from the WEOG (Western Europe and other, including Australia, Canada, New Zealand and United States) region.
+The same applies to the P-5 and above categories.
+While the Inspector was informed that progress has been made in recent years in achieving a more balanced geographical distribution of posts at the P-5 level and above, she nevertheless is of the view that more should be done in improving geographical distribution of professional posts in the International Bureau.
+While she notes that geographical distribution is only one of the factors to be considered when recruiting new staff, she believes that it is an important criterion. - 56.
+The implementation of the following recommendation is expected to enhance geographical representation at the International Bureau.

-The Director General should launch a policy that proactively pursues equitable geographical distribution in the International Bureau to increase representation from under-represented regions, with priority in recruitment given to candidates from countries that are not represented.
+The Director-General should launch a policy that proactively pursues equitable geographical distribution in the International Bureau to increase representation from underrepresented regions, with priority in recruitment given to candidates from countries that are not represented.